oicr-gsi/dimsum/docs/user_manual/qc_dashboard.md

 Each QC step cell includes icons representing the QC status of each item relevant to that step.
 A checkmark represents an item that has passed QC, while an 'X' represents a QC failure.
-Click the Legend button at the bottom of the table for a full list of statuses and their icons.
+Click the Legend button at the top or bottom of the table for a full list of statuses and their icons.
 A single passing item is required for the step to be considered complete.
 Hover over an icon to view a tooltip containing item details and relevant links.

+If the case's assay has turn-around time (TAT) targets defined, these columns also display the number of days remaining for the step, and an "OVERDUE" warning if the step has exceeded its target.
+Hovering over this text will open a pop-up indicating the step's TAT target.

 A QC step cell is shaded yellow if the step has not been completed.